Photo of a line of trees dotted along a hillside Photo of white snowdrop flowers

 At the heart of Quakerism are Quaker meetings, where people gather together and sit in silence for an hour.
 The Bible and Quaker faith & practice are also available to read quietly.
 The meeting is completely egalitarian—there are no priests, ministers, or ordained persons—everyone is welcome to give ministry.

-Within the silence, Quakers sit with open hearts and search for connection, which may move someone to give ministry.
+Within the silence, Quakers sit with open hearts and search for connection, which may move someone to speak.
+During this ministry, someone stands and speaks from the heart, and others listen deeply to them, contemplating what it means to them.